srimani-programmer/Breast-Cancer-Predictor/README.md

 ![Stars](https://img.shields.io/github/stars/srimani-programmer/Breast-Cancer-Predictor)
 [![License](https://img.shields.io/github/license/srimani-programmer/Breast-Cancer-Predictor)](https://github.com/srimani-programmer/Breast-Cancer-Predictor/blob/master/LICENSE)

-## :round_pushpin: Please follow the [Code of Conduct](https://github.com/srimani-programmer/Breast-Cancer-Predictor/blob/master/CODE_OF_CONDUCT.md) for contributing in this repository
+> ## :round_pushpin: Please follow the [Code of Conduct](https://github.com/srimani-programmer/Breast-Cancer-Predictor/blob/master/CODE_OF_CONDUCT.md) for contributing in this repository
-# Aim of the Project
+# :dart: Aim of the Project
-#### :dart: To predict if a breast cancer is Malignant or Benign using Image Dataset as well as Numerical Data
+####  -To predict if a breast cancer is Malignant or Benign using Image Dataset as well as Numerical Data
-#### :dart: Apply ML and DL Models to predict the severity of the Breast-Cancer
+####  -Apply ML and DL Models to predict the severity of the Breast-Cancer
-#### :dart: Create a Wonderful UI for this project using Front End Languages and Frameworks (Like Bootstrap)
+####  -Create a Wonderful UI for this project using Front End Languages and Frameworks (Like Bootstrap)
-#### :dart: Create the Backend using Flask Framework.
+####  -Create the Backend using Flask Framework.
-#### :dart: Deploy on Cloud and make this wonderful project available to public
+####  -Deploy on Cloud and make this wonderful project available to public

 ## :clipboard: Table of contents